 The PI is responsible for managing access to the PI’s database(s) to ensure compliance with HIPAA, FERPA, and other state and federal regulations protecting patient/participant privacy and confidentiality.

-Aside from regularly scheduled audits for the IRB, audit trails of any user over any period of time will be produced at the request of the Decision Support Group, OUHSC IT Leadership Team, HIPAA Privacy Official or Security Officer or Chair of the Institutional Review Board.
+Aside from regularly scheduled audits for the IRB, audit trails of any user over any period of time will be produced at the request of the Decision Support Group, OUHSC IT Leadership Team, HIPAA Privacy Official or Security Officer, or Chair of the Institutional Review Board.

-IRB-approved research protocols, utilizing REDCap or REDCap survey, will be tracked by the BBMC in a database which will keep the name of the PI, the title of the protocol, the IRB protocol number, the date of access provision, and date of access deactivation.
+IRB-approved research protocols utilizing REDCap or REDCap survey will be tracked by the BBMC in a database which will keep the name of the PI, the title of the protocol, the IRB protocol number, the date of access provision, and date of access deactivation.

 IRB Auditing